-Some breast cancer tumors may be resistant to a common chemotherapy treatmentMarch 27th, 2012 in Cancer /
+Some breast cancer tumors may be resistant to a common chemotherapy treatmentMarch 27, 2012 in Medicine & Health / Cancer

 Some breast cancer tumours may be resistant to a common chemotherapy treatment, suggests recent medical research at the University of Alberta.